ClaytonBingham/nii2surface/README.md

 nii2surface takes a nifti brain image stack, identifies a particular target voxel value (perhaps a label from an atlas) and creates a surface from the labeled voxels using Poisson Surface Reconstruction.

-If you use this class in your own work, kindly cite: "Bingham C.S., Parent M., McIntyre, C.C.
+If you use this class in your own work, kindly cite: "Bingham C.S., Parent M., McIntyre C.C.
 Histology-Driven Model of the Macaque Hyperdirect Pathway.
 In Review."

 ![Example Brain Surface](https://github.com/bingsome/nii2surface/blob/main/gif.gif)